Statement of Organization

 |Justin C. Burgess

 Board Meetings, Agendas, & Public Session Minutes

 Board meetings are held monthly and are open to the public, although in accordance with State law, some portions of the meetings may be closed to the public.
-Meetings are held at the Board office in Raleigh, but some meetings may take place in other locations within the State.
+Unless otherwise noted, meetings are held at the Board office in Raleigh.
+To request that an item be placed on the agenda for an upcoming meeting, please contact the Board’s Executive Director at least 15 business days prior to the date of the meeting.
 Minutes of the Public Session of each meeting are usually posted within three months of the date of the meeting.
 If you have questions regarding the content of Public Session minutes, please contact the Board’s Executive Director.